Status: Introduced. Variably uncommon to rare regular resident northeast and north-central, rare Sioux and Scotts Bluff Cos.

 Documentation: Specimen: WSC 683, Nov or Dec 1978 or 1979 Wayne Co.

-Taxonomy: In its native Western Palearctic, there are at least seven subspecies (Madge and McGowan 2002); North American introductions were of several subspecies and existing populations are considered of mixed derivation (AOU 1957), but most are probably of the European subspecies P. p. perdix (Carroll 1993).
+Taxonomy: In its native Western Palearctic, there are at least seven subspecies (Madge and McGowan 2002); North American introductions were of several subspecies and existing populations are considered of mixed derivation (AOU 1957), but most are probably of the European subspecies P. p. perdix (Carroll et al 2020).

-Resident: The first population to become established, or at least augmented, was by natural expansion from South Dakota into the north-central part of the state (Carroll 1993, Vander Zouwen 1990), especially Boyd and northern Holt Cos (Mathisen and Mathisen 1960), and probably also Knox Co (Rapp et al 1958).
+Resident: The first population to become established, or at least augmented, was by natural expansion from South Dakota into the north-central part of the state (Carroll et al 2020, Vander Zouwen 1990), especially Boyd and northern Holt Cos (Mathisen and Mathisen 1960), and probably also Knox Co (Rapp et al 1958).

 Several attempts had been made to establish this species in various parts of Nebraska, beginning as early as 1925-26, but none appeared to have been successful (Glandon 1936, Viehmeyer 1942, Mathisen and Mathisen 1960, Rosche 1982).
 Mathisen and Mathisen (1960) noted there had been recent sightings in Cedar Co, near Merriman in Cherry Co, and on the Niobrara River south of Gordon, and concluded that “It is likely that small, isolated colonies persist from Wayne County west to Crawford in Sioux County”.
 Whether any of these persisted, especially those west of Antelope Co, is unknown, although there are recent reports from Sioux Co (below).